 In January 1880, there was another election in Tombstone.
 One of the original council members, Alder Randall, was elected mayor, and Mike Gray was elected to replace Randall on the Council.
 This change in city leadership set up the circumstances for the fraud to follow.

-On April 18, 1880, TTC provided the capital for the mayor and Council to file a patent claim for Tombstone.
-One of the TTC owners went to Washington to help shepherd that process.
-Simultaneously, assuming that the patent would be issued to the mayor, the Council deeded 2168 city lots out of 2394 to TTC; the other lots had previously been deeded to other people.
-Immediately, a legal remonstrance was filed with the US Land Office, claiming that it was illegal for the mayor to deed all of those lots to TTC when it was intended to be held in trust for individuals living on the land.
-TTC then began pressuring people living on their lots to pay for their deeds.
+In early 1880, TTC provided the capital for the mayor and Council to file a patent claim for Tombstone, and one of the TTC owners went to Washington to help shepherd the process.
+Then, on May 22, 1880, before the patent had even been granted, Mayor Randall secretly deeded 2,168 of Tombstone's 2,394 town lots to TTC.
+The deed was kept hidden until August 1, when it became known by accident.
+Immediately, a legal remonstrance was filed with the US Land Office, claiming that it was illegal for the mayor to deed those lots to TTC when the law required them to be held in trust for the individuals living on them.
+TTC then began pressuring residents on those lots to pay for their deeds.

 Several mine owners already had patents for a significant portion of the townsite (see the following illustration).
 The owner of the Gilded Age mine, Edward Field, protested to the US Land Office that the TTC had no legal authority to award deeds to property on his claim and federal mining law seemed to back that contention.
 In March 1880, Field filed suit against TTC to establish ownership of the surface of his claim, and the judge ruled in his favor.
 That meant that squatters on the Gilded Age claim had to do business with Field rather than TTC.
 Despite the judge's order concerning the Gilded Age, TTC continued to issue deeds for lots on the surface of that mine.
 Moreover, on November 16, an agent from TTC with a shotgun prohibited workers from entering the Gilded Age mine.
 Field went to Tucson "looking for his rights."
 While he was gone, someone built a cabin over the mine shaft.